Updated January 2023

-Data from the Labour Market Information Council shows that in the first quarter of 2021, job postings for paralegals in Ontario were up more than 50% over the same period the previous year.
+Data from the Labour Market Information Council shows that job postings for paralegals in Ontario were up eight per cent in 2022 compared to the previous year.

-And according to the Government of Canada Job Bank, every region of the province should see steady demand for paralegals over the next few years.
+And according to the Government of Canada Job Bank, every region of the province should see steady-to-strong demand for paralegals over the next few years.

 PARALEGAL SALARIES IN ONTARIO

-Paralegals in Ontario typically earn more than their peers in many other areas of Canada.
+Paralegals in Ontario can earn more than their peers in many other areas of Canada.